What is the Out of the Darkness Overnight?

 Registration for the Overnight will open as soon as the 2014 host cities are finalized.
 In the meantime, be sure to Save your Spot for the 2014 Overnight.
 By saving your spot, you'll be the first to know next year's locations and receive our lowest registration fee of 2014.

 How do I form a team?

-You can choose to create your own team or select a team to join from the drop down box.
+You can choose to create your own team or select a team to join from the drop down box when you register online.
 Or call 888-TheOvernight (888-843-6837) to register and indicate that you would like to start a team.
-If you want to form a team, but you've already registered as an individual walker, call 888-TheOvernight (888-843-6837).
+If you want to form a team but you've already registered as an individual walker, call 888-TheOvernight (888-843-6837).

 Is there a minimum age requirement for the event?

 Walkers must be at least 14 years old on or before the date of the Out of the Darkness Overnight.
 Minor walkers 14-17 years of age must be accompanied throughout the event by a parent or guardian who is also a registered Walker.
 During the registration process, parents of the registering minor must complete either a Participation of Minor Consent Form (if the parent will be participating in the Overnight with the minor) or a Designated Supervision of Minor Consent Form (if the parent wishes to designate another adult to serve as guardian and participate with the minor on the Overnight).